Valerie Gardner, Managing Partner

 In the time since, Rod has devoted considerable time to thinking and writing about nuclear and its issues.
 He started publishing his thoughts about nuclear power in 1995, which over the years became the online blog, Atomic Insights, now one of the most widely-read blogs focused on nuclear energy.
 In 2006, Rod added recorded live interviews, making The Atomic Show the go-to place to learn about key trends from industry experts (well before podcasting was a thing).
 Rod Adams is now a recognized thought leader in the small nuclear power system sector.
 He has published articles in Forbes, ANS Nuclear Cafe, Fuel Cycle Week and has self-published hundreds of articles and interviews, where he makes atomic energy information accessible to the public.
 (Click here to hear Rod discussing nuclear energy economics.)

 Rick DeGolia, Managing Member

-Dr. TIemann was at the forefront of what is now called “Fintech” and developed the AdvisorTech investment strategy while serving as Chief Investment Officer and Chief Investment Strategist at AdvisorTech Corporation and later for MyVest Corporation.
+Dr. Tiemann was at the forefront of what is now called “Fintech” and developed the AdvisorTech investment strategy while serving as Chief Investment Officer and Chief Investment Strategist at AdvisorTech Corporation and later for the MyVest Corporation.
+He has served as an expert witness for financial litigation and has consulted on numerous investment and valuation due diligence teams.
 He has also served on the Economic Advisory Board of the Financial Industry Regulatory Authority (FINRA).
-Jonathan collaborated in the development of an index-style approach to reducing risks posed by carbon emissions on client portfolios, ensuring that all portfolios—regardless of how strongly the client feels about divesting from fossil fuels—nevertheless has a fully-diversified energy sector portfolio, something few other “sustainable” portfolios can claim.
-Jonathan is also collaborating on the development of Nucleation Capital and serves as principal and CFO.
+Jonathan collaborated in the development of Future Generation’s index-style approach to reducing risks posed by carbon emissions on client portfolios.
+This innovative approach helps ensure that all portfolios have a more appropriately diversified energy sector portfolio that more fully reflects the growing contributions of clean energy sources, something few other “sustainable” or ESG portfolios can claim.